lih/BHR/curly/doc/index.md

 (unpack it with `tar -xJf curly.tar.xz`) or build it from [the source](https://gricad-gitlab.univ-grenoble-alpes.fr/coiffiem/curly)

+If you're feeling lucky, you can also elect to use the following generously provided install script :

+    curl -s https://coiffiem.gricad-pages.univ-grenoble-alpes.fr/curly/doc/install.sh | sh -s -- --prefix "$HOME/.local"

 I assume the previous steps went well.
 If they did, you should now be able to run Curly, and it may as well be in your PATH.
 You can test it by running `curly --help`, which should present you with a screen like the following